Stamp duty and registration for rental agreement in Maharashtra 2025

-To make rental agreements legally binding, the leave and licence agreement is required to be stamped and registered.
-They must also pay a stamp duty for licence registration.
-As stamp duty is a state subject, all states have different rates and laws dealing with stamp duty.
+When you put your property on rent, it is in your best interest that you register the rental agreement.
+So, to make rental agreements legally binding, the leave and licence agreement is required to be stamped and registered.
+A stamp duty for licence registration must also be paid.
 In this guide, we will discuss the law applicable on stamp duty and registration of leave and licence transactions in Maharashtra.

 See also: Lease vs rent: Main differences